 “I would anticipate and hope that some of the management expertise on the Lan side would be able to supplement the Tam side, with the result being a less volatile more rational overall network,” Mann said.

-Shares of Tam, which also has American depositary receipts (TAM) in the U.S., ended at 44.53 reais in Sao Paulo today, while Lan’s agreement is valued at 47.28 reais a share.
+Shares of Tam, which also has American depositary receipts (TAM:US) in the U.S., ended at 44.53 reais in Sao Paulo today, while Lan’s agreement is valued at 47.28 reais a share.

 The extra yield investors demand to buy Tam’s 9.5 percent U.S. dollar bonds due in 2020 instead of U.S. Treasuries fell 118 basis points, or 1.18 percentage point, to 691 basis points on Aug.
 16, 2010 from 809 basis points on Aug.
 12, 2010, the day before the merger was announced, according to Trace, the bond price reporting system of the Financial Industry Regulatory Authority.
 The spread has since widened 10 basis points to 701 basis points on April 10.